GigaZelensky/AntiSpoof/README.md

 ## ⚙️ Configuration

 The configuration file (`config.yml`) is extensively documented with comments explaining each option.
-Here's a complete breakdown of the key sections:
+Here's a breakdown of the key sections:

 ### Core Settings
 - **delay-in-seconds**: Time to wait after login before checking a player (default: 1)